 - Date when Rita Mulcahy new prep book will be ready – Nov 2019.
 Targeting a V10 of PMP Exam Prep to coincide with the release of PMBOK V7.

-The PMP Examination Content Outline for the PMP Exam Change 1st July 2020 can be referenced here: Click here
+The PMP Examination Center Outline for the PMP Exam Change 1st January 2021 can be referenced here: Click here

 It’s time that PMI counters other Agile certifications and accepts Agile as one of the practices to be considered in the mainline of project management.
 However, contrary to popular opinion, we haven’t found Agile practices to be predominantly used at least in this part of the subcontinent or there has been any need to do so.
 The Agile methodology has been limited to IT industry to a large extent (and even there the adoption has been not so great) and many still do the traditional method of managing the projects in IT industry.